 Skin tone sensor and safety system

-Around the treatment window are contact sensors to prevent accidental flashes.
-If you don’t have full contact with your skin it won’t flash.
-This means holding the gun at a 90-degree angle to your skin to cover the contacts.
+If you don’t have full skin contact it won’t flash.
+This means you must hold the gun at a 90-degree angle to your skin to cover the contacts.
 I found it comfortable and easy to hold with just the right pressure against my skin.

 Like all modern devices, the Lumea Advanced comes with 2 treatment modes; a stamping mode and a continuous flash mode.